bigupbranding/bigup/README.md

-# Max Lutz Starter Theme
+# BigUp Branding Starter Theme

-This is a starter theme developed by Max Lutz.
+This starter theme is design and developed by BigUp Branding